seanpmaxwell/jet-schema/README.md

 - Validator-function settings can be done globally (for every schema) or locally (for each new schema).
 - Works client-side or server-side.
 - Enums can be used for validation.
-- `Date` constructor can be used to automatically transform and validate any valid date value.
+- `Date` constructor can be used to automatically transform and validate date values.
 - Doesn't require a compilation step (so still works with `ts-node`, unlike `typia`).
 <br/>